coderwine/WebDevelopmentFundamentals/README.md

   - Footer built out.
 Houses "Resources" and "To Top" navigation.
   - JS HTML page framed out with "week one" material

+# Current Lessons (status):
+  - Folder & File structure mini-lesson.  (index.html)
+  - Comments and What They Do for Us.  (index.html)
+  - Git Mini-Lesson (nonWebDevLessons Folder)
+  - Started HTML mini-lesson
+      - working on flow.

 # TODO:
 Building out the main Navbar to house the various weeks of Gold badge.
   - would like for each week to display a set of options within a Sidebar of the topics covered.